Global bifurcation of planar and spatial periodic solutions from the polygonal relative equilibria for the n-body problem: Introduction

-\item For $k=n$ and planar solutions,the bifurcation branch consists of solutions with $u_{0}(t)=0$ and $u_{j}(t)= e^{ij\zeta}u_{n}(t)$, that is all the elements move as they were in the ring configuration.
-This branch was constructed in an explicit way in \cite{MS93}, by reducing the problem to a $6$-dimensional dynamical system and a normal form argument.

-\item For $k=n$ and spatial solutions, the branch is made of solutions where the ring moves as a whole and the central body makes the contrary movement in order to stabilize the forces, that is $z_{j}(t)= z_{n}(t)$ and $z_{0}= -\sum z_{j}$.
-This solution is called an oscillating ring in \cite{MS93}.

-\item For $k=n/2$ and planar solutions, the bifurcation has the central body fixed at the center, and two polygons of $n/2$ bodies pulsing each one as a whole.

-\item For $k=n/2$ and spatial solutions, one gets the well known Hip-Hop orbits.
-This kind of solutions appears first in the paper \cite{DTW83} without the central body.
-Later on, in \cite{MS93} for a big central body in order to explain the pulsation of the Saturn ring, where they are called kink solutions.
-Finally, there is a proof in \cite{BCPS06} when there is no central body. \end{itemize}

-For the other $k$'s, the linearization on the fixed-point subspace of $\tilde{\kappa}$ is a complex matrix with non-negative determinant as a real matrix.
-This fact implies that one may not use a classical degree argument or other simple analytical proofs.
-See the remarks in the 4th section for a more detailed discussion.

-Note that if one wishes to restrict the problem to one of the isotropy subspaces described in this paper, one has to use anyway the orthogonal degree.
-Our approach enables us to treat the complete problem in one single system.

-Note also that one cannot ask for an arrangement of the bodies such that the central body remains on the $x$-axis and the bodies in the ring are symmetrical with respect to that axis, for all times, since the dynamical equations are not satisfied; this is why $\tilde{\kappa}$ has to reverse time. \end{remark}

-\begin{remark} As pointed out above, the $n$-body problem has been the object of many papers, with different techniques and different purposes.
+The $n$-body problem has been the object of many papers, with different techniques and different purposes.
+Therefore, there is a vast literature on bifurcation of relative equilibria and on their stability, fewer on periodic solutions.
+We shall mention the papers which are closer to our research, that is \cite{MeHa91}, \cite{Ro00}, \cite{MeSc88}, \cite{Sc03}, among others.
+The case of a satellite attracted by an array of $n$ masses was treated in \cite{GaIz10}, and previously, for the case of $n=2$, by A. Maciejewski and S. Rybicki in \cite{MR04}, using the orthogonal degree for the action of $SO(2)$.
+See also \cite{Ga10} for details.

 For few bodies one may use a normal form approach, which gives good local information but is difficult to apply to large systems as the one we have here.
-The same thing applies to the Liapunov center theorem or the decomposition with a central variety.
+The same thing applies to the Lyapunov center theorem or the decomposition with a central variety.
 For the case of relative equilibria, one may consult \cite{FP08} and \cite{CD98}, among others.

 Besides the orthogonal degree, which is designed for equivariant problems with large symmetries, one may try to use other topological equivariant tools such as the equivariant Conley index or equivariant variational indices which effectively give a Weinstein-Moser theorem, \cite{Bar93}, but from a finite orbit to a $T^{n}$-orbit, which is not the case here.